ggeorgovassilis/fauxjsp/README.md

 * Supports most core JSTL taglibs
 * Supports scriptlets
 * Is modular and extensible
-* Supports an idiomatic way of loading tagfiles and JSPs which reside in classpath locations
+* Supports an idiomatic way of loading tagfiles and JSPs from the classpath

 Constraints and missing features:

 * Out-of-the-box only core taglibs are supported.
-This means that core taglibs like c:out will work but third party taglibs such as [displaytag](http://www.displaytag.org) won't, unless you re-implement them for fauxjsp.
+This means that core taglibs like ```c:out``` will work but third party taglibs such as [displaytag](http://www.displaytag.org) won't, unless you re-implement them for fauxjsp.
 * Not all core taglibs are supported and not all features of the supported ones are implemented which is not an intentional omission.
 Please submit a bug report if you think something is missing.
-* I didn't read up on JSP/JSTL/servlet specifications.
-This implementation is "steer by sight" (aka "works for me").
+* I didn't read up on JSP/JSTL/servlet specifications, the implementation is empirical (aka "works for me").
 * Servlet containers needs to provide some EL 3.0 implementation (i.e. works with Tomcat 8, not with Tomcat 7)
 * I didn't read up on variable scoping; scopes work similarly to variable scopes in Java blocks.
 * Encoding is pinned to UTF-8.
 * Not all JSP [implicit objects](https://docs.oracle.com/cd/E19316-01/819-3669/bnaij/index.html) are available.
-* Newline handling in output may differ from main stream JSP implementations.
+* Newline handling in output may differ from standard JSP implementations.
 * Scriptlets are implemented via [beanshell](http://www.beanshell.org) which means that there might be deviations from how scriptlets are handled in Jasper et al.
-* The JSP language ecosystem is rather complex; HTML, JSTL, EL and scriptlets are frequently mixed in the same file which is hard to parse.
-Fauxjsp uses a very simple parser which means that it's likely to get confused by characters in EL expressions which have special meaning in XML, e.g.
+* The JSP language ecosystem is rather complex; HTML, JSTL, EL and scriptlets are frequently mixed in the same file which is hard to parse. fauxjsp uses a very simple parser which means that it's likely to get confused by characters in EL expressions which have special meaning in XML, e.g.
 "<" or ">" as strings in scriptlets, "{" or "}" as strings in EL - you might have to use [named entities](https://en.wikipedia.org/wiki/List_of_XML_and_HTML_character_entity_references).
 Note that release 0.0.4 significantly improved handling of such characters.
 * Does not support web fragments
 * Uses a ```classpath:``` prefix for resolving tagfiles and JSPs in the classpath.
 Does not support the standard way of resolving classpath resources.